-Media accreditation for the 2017 IIHF Ice Hockey World Championship in Cologne, Germany and Paris, France is now open to print and photo journalists, and can be requested online until 3 February 2017.
+Media accreditation for the 2017 IIHF Ice Hockey World Championship in Cologne, Germany and Paris, France was open to print and photo journalists until 3 February 2017.

 For broadcast accreditation (Radio, TV, and websites with audio/video coverage) please contact Infront Sports & Media.

-Media accreditation for the 2017 IIHF World Junior Championship in Montreal and Toronto, Canada, can be requested until 1st December 2016.
+Media accreditation for the 2017 IIHF Ice Hockey World Championship Division I Group A in Kyiv, Ukraine, can be requested until 4th April.

 Click here to access the application form.